subhamukherjee321/revent.ai_frontend_assignment/README.md

 6. Filter Search Price Range and Sort all can work together as well.

 ## Technologies Used
+- React.js
+- React-Router-Dom
+- CSS
-- React.js, React-Router-Dom, CSS, Chakra UI
+- Chakra UI

 ## Challenges Faced
 - During the development of this project, I encountered the following challenges: